-Herbert Howard Moulton (“Bert”) Bridgman was born in London in 1901, and learned cinematography at Pathe Freres and Broadwest Films.
+Herbert Howard Moulton (Bert) Bridgman was born in London in 1901, and learned about cinematography at Pathé Frères and Broadwest Films.
 After emigrating to New Zealand, he found work with the Government Publicity Office, which was preparing films for screening at 1924's British Empire Exhibition.

-The main output of the Office from late 1925 was the Know New Zealand First series of short scenic and industrial films, which included films shot by Bridgman like The Sea Hath Its Pearls (1927), dealing with the oyster industry in Foveaux Strait, and In Days of Gold (1928), re-creating scenes of the Otago gold rush.
+The main output of the GPO from late 1925 was the Know New Zealand First series of short scenic and industrial films, which included films shot by Bridgman like The Sea Hath Its Pearls (1927), about the oyster industry in Foveaux Strait, and In Days of Gold (1928), which recreated scenes of the Otago gold rush.
 His high point was filming the tour of the Duke and Duchess of York as official cinematographer.

-To mark New Zealand’s Centennial the studio also embarked on the production of a feature film, which Bridgman was assigned to direct.
-Hampered by the outbreak of war, the feature was not completed until after the centennial celebrations had ended, but One Hundred Crowded Years (1941) was still able to receive a wide release.
+To mark New Zealand’s centennial, the studio also embarked on the production of a special feature.
+Bridgman was assigned to direct.
+Hampered by the outbreak of war, it wasn't completed until after the centennial celebrations had ended, but One Hundred Crowded Years (1941) still got a wide release.
 Two copies were given to the National Patriotic Fund Board.
-An extensive screening programme of matinees for school children and Sunday night public screenings, netted hundreds of pounds to boost patriotic funds.
+An extensive screening programme of matinees for school children and Sunday night public screenings netted hundreds of pounds to boost patriotic funds.

-Before the war ended Bridgman switched his attention to colour films.
-His first, Auckland, City of Health (1944), dealt with the recovery of sick and wounded American servicemen, but most of his later films were scenic.
-He was appointed chief colour cameraman in 1948.
+Before the war ended, he switched his attention to colour films.
+His first, City of Health (1944), chronicled the recovery of sick and wounded American servicemen, but most of his later films were scenic.
+In 1948 he was appointed the Film Unit's chief colour cameraman.
 He was behind the camera on the first NFU film shot on 35mm colour film, 1951's Lake Taupō - Paradise for Fishermen.

-In 1953-54 he was one of the team of cameramen on Royal New Zealand Journey (1954), the feature-length record, in Eastmancolor, of the Queen’s first visit to this country.
+From 1953 to 1954 he was one of the team of cameramen on Royal New Zealand Journey (1954), a feature-length record in Eastmancolor, of the Queen’s first visit to this country.
 One of his final NFU films was another fishing tale, Passport to Pleasure.

 Stanhope Andrews, Close-Up of Guadalcanal (Wellington: The Progressive Publishing Society, 1944)